Jerin-K-Jaison/safe-semantic-planner/report/Design_Report.md

 The planner must avoid X.

-Test Case 3 – Safety Margin
+-Test Case 3 – Safety Margin

 Two valid paths are provided.
 One path has lower cost but passes close to a bad state.
 The other has higher cost but maintains a larger safety margin.

 The planner considers the safety-distance penalty when selecting the path.

-Test Case 4 – Dynamic Transition
+-Test Case 4 – Dynamic Transition

 A transition used by the initial solution becomes unavailable.
 The planner must find an alternative path.

-Test Case 5 – Dynamic Goal
+-Test Case 5 – Dynamic Goal

 The goal state is changed during execution.
 The planner calculates a new path to the updated goal.

-Test Case 6 – Dynamic Transition Addition
+-Test Case 6 – Dynamic Transition Addition

 A new shortcut transition is added.
 The planner replans and evaluates the new route.